 It could’ve been the rosemary moonshine cocktail that I’d been sipping, but in the moment I was delighted and not at all surprised that wine guru Jason Tesauro (the original Modern Gentleman) was serenading me with Beat poetry.
 This is Richmond, after all, I thought.

-That was night three of the city’s inaugural Fire, Flour & Fork food festival (returning October 29-November 1), which showcases Richmond’s burgeoning food scene as well as its rich history and collaborative spirit.
+That was night three of the city’s inaugural Fire, Flour & Fork food festival, which showcases Richmond’s burgeoning food scene as well as its rich history and collaborative spirit.
 In the previous days, I had tried my hand at creating my own Bordeaux blend, seen Robert E. Lee’s tiny boots in the archives of The Valentine museum, and eaten my way through town — so by the time I got to a one-man, on-request poetry slam, it seemed abundantly clear that in Richmond, VA, anything is possible.

 Seamlessly weaving foodie and outdoor adventures with tranquil gardens and a whole lot of history, Richmond seems the ultimate city for the Renaissance person, its own cadre of Renaissance citizens only adding to the city’s all-around goodness.